temrage/school_ssl_inspection/README.md

 ## ⚠️ **Troubleshooting**:

-- If your internet connection stops working, **forget the Wi-Fi network** and reconnect.
+- If you are still getting the error make sure the certificated you installed is trusted.
+- Clear your browser cache or trying using a diffrent browser.

 ---

 ❗ **Disclaimer**:
 DMCA requests can be sent to [temrage@cumallover.me](mailto:temrage@cumallover.me).
-They will be publicly posted here and **ignored** since the certificate here is a public key that anyone can access.
+They will be publicly posted here and **ignored** since the certificate here is public which anyone can access.